Superconducting order parameter in aperiodic binary systems: Some additional results for D ABSs

-We extend our study to $2$D non-Fibonacci QCs too for the completeness of the present work.
+We extend our study to $2$D ABS-III too for the completeness of the present work.
 Here also, the $2$D OP profiles show similar behavior compared to $1$D cases, indicating that the underlying mechanism persists across dimensions.
-We consider $2$D the Thue-Morse and period-doubling QCs in their $G_8$-th generation, containing $774$ sites.
-In $2$D Thue-Morse QC, the OP profiles are distributed over three branches for both parameter regimes as shown in Fig.~\ref{OI_2D_FIBONACCI2}(e.g.).
-Moreover, in $2$D period-doubling QC, the OP mainly shows two branches at $t_A<t_{B}$ (see Fig.~\ref{OI_2D_FIBONACCI2} (f)).
-Conversely, in a reverse regime, the OP distribution of $2$D period-doubling QC becomes suppressed as depicted in Fig.~\ref{OI_2D_FIBONACCI2}(h).
-Apart from the distribution of the OP over $2$D QC, the temperature dependence of the average OP also shows behavior similar to $1$D counterparts.
-The average OP variation with temperature for $2$D GFQC family is shown in Fig.~\ref{OT_2D} within the parameter regime $t_A<t_B$.
-Here also at low temperature regime, the Bronze-mean QC exhibits the highest average OP magnitude as seen in the $1$D Bronze-mean QC.
-The behavior of the average OP in these $2$D GFQCs in the contrast parameter regime are also very similar to that in $1$D GFQCs.
+We consider $2$D the Thue-Morse and period-doubling ABSs in their $G_8$-th generation, containing $774$ sites.
+In $2$D Thue-Morse ABS, the OP profiles are distributed over three branches for both parameter regimes as shown in Fig.~\ref{OI_2D_FIBONACCI2}(e-g).
+In the parameter regime $t_A < t_B$, the higher OP branch originates from the $\alpha$ sites.
+In addition, the $\gamma$ sites belonging to the $\gamma$–$\beta$–$\gamma$ cluster possess finite OP values and are responsible for forming a middle branch.
+The lower branch, on the other hand, is formed by the $\beta$ sites together with the remaining $\gamma$ sites that are not part of the $\gamma$–$\beta$–$\gamma$ cluster (see Fig.~\ref{OI_2D_FIBONACCI2}(e)).

+In the opposite regime, $t_A > t_B$, the situation is completely reversed.
+Here, the $\beta$ sites host the largest OP values, giving rise to the upper branch.
+The middle branch now arises from the $\gamma$ sites of the $\gamma$–$\alpha$–$\gamma$ cluster, while the lowest branch is formed by the $\alpha$ sites along with the other $\gamma$ sites (see Fig.~\ref{OI_2D_FIBONACCI2}(g)).